Managing the academic aspects of your program

 Word count does not include the list of references.
 Whether or not footnotes are included is a moot issue and, in fact, might depend on how how much you rely on footnotes to sustain your thesis (i.e., your argument); thus, the over-use of footnotes is discouraged.

 Contact the PhD Academic and Research Skills Advisor if you want to discuss the likely format for your thesis (and certainly discuss the matter with your supervisor) and any other thesis-related issues.
 There is a deadline for deciding upon thesis by compilation, but not for a standard thesis.
 We also strongly recommend that you look at some past theses so that you get a sense of what is required.
 You can borrow past theses from the collection in the 'thesis pantry' in the PhD Common Room.
 Contact the PhD Academic and Research Skills Advisor for access.
 You can also view the Crawford PhD thesis collection list online.

-The standard duration of a full-time program for the PhD degree is a minimum of two and a maximum of four years.
-International students must complete within the time specified on their visa.
 The maximum time for completion for domestic students is five calendar years full-time, double that for part-time students.
 This completion duration will include any program leave taken during the candidacy.
 This ruling applies only to students enrolled after 1 January, 2016.
 You can apply for an Extension of program.

 If you want to submit prior to the minimum duration of your program (i.e., before two years of your candidature have elapsed), then you need to seek approval from the Delegated Authority.

 See the ANU’s Procedure: Higher degree by research – submission and examination of theses for details.
-More information on visa requirements can be found on the international students' website.
+Information on visa requirements can be found on the international students' website.

 It is important that you take your HDR (Higher Degree Research) candidature seriously.
 Both Crawford and the ANU look on your candidature as being the equivalent of full-time employment, and it is expected that you approach your research in a professional manner.
 Crawford is also keen to ensure you enrich our academic community.
 Our expectations are that you